-Halloween is just around the corner!
-Here are some of our favorite cocktails in the holiday’s brightest, most festive hue — perfect for a Halloween party.
-Gather friends, mix drinks, and toast to the spookiest night of the year.
+Halloween’s just around the corner.
+To celebrate, check out some of our favorite orange Halloween cocktails.
+Gather friends, mix drinks, and toast to the creepiest night of the year.

 Papaya and Lime Agua Fresca

 - 5 cups chopped papaya, plus cubes for garnish

 - 1/3 cup (3 fl. oz.) fresh lime juice, plus 6-8 lime wedges for garnish

 - 1 cup sugar